The Clear Edge

 The fear: “If I charge $6,500 instead of $2,500, nobody will say yes.
 I’ll lose all momentum.”

-This fear is rational.
-Price increases feel risky.
-Especially when you’ve been stuck at the same revenue level for months and finally have a working acquisition system.
+This fear is rational—price increases feel risky, especially when you’ve been stuck at the same revenue level for months and finally have a working acquisition system.

-She didn’t announce $6,500 publicly until after testing with 10 prospects.
-6 out of 10 said yes.
-That 60% test close rate was higher than her 37% close rate at $2,500.
+The solution: test before announcing.
+She didn’t announce $6,500 publicly until after testing with 10 prospects; 6 out of 10 said yes, and that 60% test close rate was higher than her 37% close rate at $2,500.
+Data killed the fear.

 Problem 2: Guilt About Charging More for “Same Work”

-Week 2 and 3, Aisha felt guilty every time she quoted $6,500.
+Week 2 and 3, Aisha felt a spike of guilt every time she quoted $6,500.

 The guilt: “I’m charging 160% more for the exact same deliverable I was providing at $2,500.
 That feels wrong.”

-This is the most common pricing block operators hit.
-Deliverable thinking vs outcome thinking.
+This is the most common pricing block operators hit: deliverable thinking vs outcome thinking.

-Outcome thinking: “Client receives $15,000 in measurable additional revenue within 90 days = $6,500 is 22% of that value.”
+Outcome thinking: “Client receives $15,000 in measurable additional revenue within 90 days, so $6,500 is about 22% of that value.”

 Client receives $15,000 in value.
 She charges $6,500.
-That’s 43% of value created.
-Client nets $8,500 in benefits after paying her.
+That’s roughly 43% of the value created, and the client still nets $8,500 in benefits after paying her.

-Lesson: Price based on value delivered to client, not hours worked.
-If you create $15K in value, charging $6,500 is fair using revenue multiplier principles.
-Client still nets $8,500.
+That’s the ROI: pay $6,500, receive $15,000 in value, net $8,500.
+Lesson: price based on value delivered, not hours worked—if you create $15K in value, charging $6,500 is fair using revenue multiplier principles, and the client still comes out ahead.

 Problem 3: Current Clients Asking for New Price